mk-fg/pulseaudio-mixer-cli/README.rst

   inherently different volume levels/requirements (e.g. same mpv/vlc/etc for
   music, podcasts and movies).

+- Clients/apps that change their volume can be forced to have fixed volume level or min/max thresholds by using "volume-..." settings and ``reapply: true``, to enforce these again on every volume-change event.

+- ``/etc/pulse/daemon.conf`` has important "flat-volumes" option that controls whether to use same scale for all volume bars ("yes") or apply them on top of each other ("no"), which usually has distro-specific default value.

+  That option is the reason why sink volume might be increased automatically when adjusting level for specific stream/app.

-- To have more precise control over lower end of specified volume range without having to limit the range itself, "volume-type = log" option (base=e logarithmic scale) can be used , with higher-base values ("log-N") giving even more control there.
+- To have more precise control over lower end of specified volume range without having to limit the range itself, ``volume-type = log`` option (base=e logarithmic scale) can be used, with higher-base values ("log-N") giving even more control there.

-  | With e.g. "volume-type = log-15", 50% volume will be at ``[ ############--- ]``.
+  | With e.g. ``volume-type = log-15``, 50% volume will be at ``[ ############--- ]``
   | See `pa-mixer.example.cfg`_ for more details.

-- "volume-after-max = yes" can be used to allow effectively infinite volume range, if source is occasionally way too low for any reasonable min/max settings.
+- ``volume-after-max = yes`` can be used to allow effectively infinite volume range, if source is occasionally way too low for any reasonable min/max settings and has to be boosted like that.

 Debugging errors
 ----------------

-Run ``./pa-mixer-mk3.py --debug --fatal 2>pa-mixer.log`` until whatever werid bug happens, then look into produced "pa-mixer.log".
+Run ``./pa-mixer.py --debug --fatal 2>pa-mixer.log`` until whatever werid bug happens, then look into produced "pa-mixer.log".

-"--fatal" can probably be omitted in most cases, main point there is a "--debug" option, enabling output to stderr and then redirecting that to a file, so that it won't mess up the ui (as terminals show both stdout and stderr interleaved).
+"--fatal" can probably be omitted in most cases, main thing there is a "--debug" option, enabling output to stderr and then redirecting that to a file, so that it won't mess up the UI (as terminals show both stdout and stderr interleaved).